fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 other user.
 Notice how the `.withRoomUpdate()` helper method is being used.

-Whenever working with subscriptions its very important that the cancel the subscription again when no longer needed.
+Whenever working with subscriptions it is very important that we cancel it again when no longer needed.
-Otherwise, your application will have memory leaks.
+Otherwise, your application will leak resources over time.
-Here we cancel the subscription when the cubit is closed, which will happen when the `BlocProvider` for it is no longer part of the widget tree.
+Here we cancel the subscription when the cubit is closed.
+This will happen when its `BlocProvider` is no longer part of the widget tree.

 ### Rooms page